 According to the American Society for Microbiology, nasal swabs have higher MRSA detection rates than do axillary and groin swabs.
 Further, studies have shown "best results are obtained by using a flocked swab in combination with Amies transport medium."
 Flocked swabs provide better sample collection due to their brush-like tip, which releases higher numbers of target cells and retains more liquid sample than foam swabs.

 Our Opti-Swab sterile swabs were designed for the collection and transport of clinically significant bacteria.
-The high-performance swab tip features our patented HydraFlock swab with a molded breakpoint that makes sampling fast, safe, and convenient.
-Each is packaged with a vial that contains 1 ml of Amies medium for elution.
+The high-performance swab tip features our patented HydraFlock® swab with a molded breakpoint that makes sampling fast, safe, and convenient.
+Each is packaged with a vial that contains 1 ml of Amies medium for transport and elution.

 How to Swab for MRSA